Nextiva / Blog / VoIP

 With Session Initiation Protocol (SIP), you can move your existing PBX phone system to the cloud.
 With SIP, Voice over Internet Protocol is possible.

-Here’s a wild guess: the success of your company depends on how well you can communicate.
+Here’s a wild guess: your company’s success depends on how well you can communicate.
 And not just with your customers, but also prospects, partners, vendors, and coworkers.

 You can run your voice calls, video calls, and instant messaging through an internet-based VoIP phone service provider.

-SIP calling will transform the quality of your business phone system while bringing the cost of it down.
+SIP calling will transform the quality of your business phone system while lowering its cost.
 In this guide, we’re breaking down how SIP works and how you can make the most of it.

 The easiest way to know what this means is to visualize it.